espruino/EspruinoDocs/devices/EspruinoBoard.md

 ...

 ### Bluetooth
 Espruino is designed for HC-05 modules.
-Have a look at the [[Bluetooth]] page for more information/
+Have a look at the [[Bluetooth]] page for more information.

 Known Problems
 ------------